Sarah Sees The World

 I’d been warned this part of the world was expensive to visit, but it was largely in terms of ‘take your own alcohol’ and not the practicalities of visiting (thanks friends).

-But I’ve also seen articles which read as diatribes against the company’s ethics and practices, as properties are often let without the required permissions and housing availability and affordability is pushed up for local residents.
+Airbnb has seen a mass adoption of social sharing accommodation, but I’ve also seen articles which read as diatribes against the company’s ethics and practices, as properties are often let without the required permissions and housing availability and affordability is pushed up for local residents.

 Using Queenstown as an example, a part of New Zealand with a well documented housing shortage, one in ten properties is now listed on Airbnb.